 I’ve posted my own reasons more than once.
 Here’s what I wrote on Chuck’s post:

 I’ve posted more than once about my own answer to this question.
 Lack of voice is way up there.
 Too many characters and scenes feel pasted out of the Universe of Stock that we all have access to.
 No surprises, not in the characters’ actions, not in the diction, not in the rhythm.
 All stuff I’ve seen a thousand times (and don’t subject myself to any more).

 What I call “illogic” fits several of these points: When something a character does or something that happens serves the prefabricated plot and not the story that wants to emerge from the characters’ interactions.
 I got into trouble myself once making characters do something they were screaming that they didn’t want to do.
 Ruined a potentially good novel, and boy, did I pay.
 Nothing in this post is truer than that the characters write the story.
 Listen to them.

 And gosh, pages of exposition (and no, that’s not “literary fiction”).
 And too much info, too many characters, on page 1.
 And books that start with action before I can understand the conflict.
 And . . . and . . . and . . .

 This post could easily be required reading in every “creative writing” class or critique group (though it would require a language warning in most settings, i fear).

-Filed under ebooks, Editing, indie publishing, Learning to write, novels, Plot Development, self editing, Self-publishing, style, What Not To Do in Writing Novels, Writing
+Filed under ebooks publishing and selling, Editing your novel, indie publishing, Learning to write, Plot Development for writers, self editing for fiction writers, Self-publishing, style for writers, What Not To Do in Writing Novels, Writing, writing novels

 Here’s a useful article on a meaningful distinction.
 I’ve started pitching my work in progress, The Drowned Man, as magical realism.
 It certainly isn’t fantasy.
 Yet I’m not so sure it meets this definition either.
 What’s your definition of magical realism?
 Share your favorite examples!